andreipoe/v-to-gfy/README.md

 ## Running your own bot

-You can easily run your own copy of the v-to-gfy bot. **This section is under development**.
+You can easily run your own copy of the v-to-gfy bot.

 ### Requirements

 * A server connected to the Internet and capable of running Python 3.
 * [PRAW](http://praw.readthedocs.io/en/latest/getting_started/installation.html).
 * A Reddit account for the bot. **WARNING**: Do **not** use your main Reddit accout for the bot -- you **will** get banned from subreddits that don't allow bots or don't want this bot in particular.
-* A gfycat account to upload to.
+* A gfycat account to which mirrors will be uploaded.

 ### Set up